Navy Expeditionary Medal

 The Navy Expeditionary Medal is a military award of the United States Navy which was established in August 1936.

 Award criteria

-The General Orders of the Department of the Navy which established the medal states, "The medal will be awarded, to the officers and enlisted men of the Navy who shall have actually landed on foreign territory and engaged in operations against armed opposition, or operated under circumstances which, after full consideration, shall be deemed to merit special recognition and for which service no campaign medal has been awarded.
+The General Orders of the Department of the Navy which established the medal states, "The medal will be awarded to the officers and enlisted men of the Navy who were confirmed to have landed on foreign territory and engaged in operations against armed opposition, or operated under circumstances which, after full consideration, shall be deemed to merit special recognition and for which no service or campaign medal has been awarded.
 The Navy Expeditionary Medal is retroactively authorized to February 12, 1874."

 Design

 The medal was designed by A. A. Weinman and features a sailor beaching a craft carrying Marines, an officer, and a US flag with the word "Expeditions" above.
 On the reverse of both the Marine Corps Expeditionary Medal and Navy Expeditionary Medal, in the center of the bronze medallion an eagle is shown alight upon an anchor; the eagle is facing to the left and the flukes of the anchor are to the right.
 The eagle is grasping sprigs of laurel, which extend beyond the anchor in both directions.
 Above the eagle are the words UNITED STATES MARINE CORPS or UNITED STATES NAVY presented as an arch.
 Above the laurel are the words FOR SERVICE presented horizontally.
 The eagle is the American bald eagle and represents the United States, the anchor alludes to Marine Corps or Navy service, and the laurel is symbolic of victory and achievement.